-The No Parking sign prohibits parking in this area.
+The No Parking sign prohibits parking in this area

-This Traffic Signal sign reminds you of your obligation to yield to on coming traffic if you are turning left and there is a green ball displayed at a signalized intersection.
+This Traffic Signal sign reminds you of your obligation to yield to on coming traffic if you are turning left and there is green ball displayed at

 The Do Not Enter sign is used to prohibit traffic from entering a restricted road.
 They are one-way against you.
-You will see them at exit ramps and at one-way streets.
+You will see them at exit ramps and a one-way streets.

-The Fine Doubled sign informs you that the speeding fines will be doubled in construction zones.
+The Fine Doubled signiforms you that the speeding fines will be doubled in construction